 |14 Thou shalt be blessed above all peoples; there shall not be male or female barren among you, or among your cattle.|

 One would think that with a promise like that, who would turn away?

 But aren’t we guilty of the same things today as our ancestors were a long time ago?
-They turned to things they could touch – little idols and teraphim because it was easier to imagine they are in charge and because that’s what surrounding people did.
+They turned to things they could touch – little idols and teraphim because it was easier to imagine they are in charge and because that was what surrounding peoples did.
 We turn to positions of power, money and benefits because we think that they would protect us just as if they were the new teraphim.
 Do we, as people ever change?
 When we cry of pain, we turn to G-d asking “why”?
-“Why me, why now”.
+“Why me, why now?”.
 However, when we are jumping for joy, do we always find time to stop and thank Gd for the small miracle that just happened?
 For the stars, we saw, for the meal that was delicious, for a child that came home with some good news?
 For another day of peace in our lives – this seems more miraculous now than ever.

 ז כִּי יְהוָה אֱלֹהֶיךָ, מְבִיאֲךָ אֶל-אֶרֶץ טוֹבָה: אֶרֶץ, נַחֲלֵי מָיִם–עֲיָנֹת וּתְהֹמֹת, יֹצְאִים בַּבִּקְעָה וּבָהָר.

 |7 For the LORD thy God bringeth thee into a good land, a land of brooks of water, of fountains and depths, springing forth in valleys and hills;|

 |8 a land of wheat and barley, and vines and fig-trees and pomegranates; a land of olive-trees and honey;|